Skip to main contentSkip to footer content

 All students entering graduate programs at ESF are expected to be proficient in communication skills, including technical writing and library skills.
 This requirement can be met by completing at least one course in technical writing and one course in library usage, either as an undergraduate or as a graduate student.
 Alternatively, graduate students can meet the requirement by demonstrating the equivalent in experience in writing and library skills, as determined by the steering committee.

 In addition to the formal coursework, the M.P.S. program also requires an integrative experience that allows the student to synthesize their knowledge.
-This can be a detailed analysis of one particular area of chemistry, an independent study, internship with industry, or work in a research laboratory.
+This can be a detailed analysis of one area of chemistry, an independent study, internship with industry, or work in a research laboratory.
 The integrative experience should be approved by the student's steering committee prior to starting.
 The student will be expected to present a written final report on the integrative experience.

 M.P.S.
 Program Requirements